dbt

 ETL vs ELT: a side-by-side comparison

-While both ETL and ELT are designed to move data from one place to another, their differences lie in how and when data transformations occur:
+While both ETL and ELT are designed to move data from one place to another, they differ in how and when data transformations occur:

 • Order of operations: